+Below we cover some of the common risks associated with student loans.
 If you are planning on taking a student loan to help you get through college, you should know that there are certain risks that come with it.
 In this article, we will discuss the risks of student loans that you should consider.
-This is especially if you are comparing private versus federal student loans.
-Here’s a list of risks you need to consider below:

 Private Loans Vs. Federal Student Loans: